swennemans/building-your-own-reactjs/build_basic_vdom/01-getting-started.md

 ## The `createElement` method

-If you use React.js without JSX you have to use the `React.createElement()` method every time you create an `ReactElement`.
+If you use React.js without JSX you have to use the `React.createElement()` method every time you want to create an `ReactElement`.
-In React using vanilla JavaScript the equivalent of the JSX code `<div></div>` would be `React.createElement('div')`.
+In React and using just JavaScript the equivalent of the JSX code `<div></div>` would be `React.createElement('div')`.
 In our implementation we will leave JSX for what it is, and use JavaScript only.
-Therefore we need to define a similair method.
-For now we only create `vElement`'s and thus we define the method as `createVElement`.
+Therefore we need to define a similair method as React's `createElement()` method.
+At this stage we ar only interested in creating `vElement`'s and thus we define the method as `createVElement`.
 The implementation is very minimal, and we only allow a `tag` and `className`.

 ```javascript
 index.js